alibenmessaoud/awesome-books/data-science-from-scratch-by-Joel-grus/book-notes.md

 #### The Central Limit Theorem

-The normal distribution is so useful is the central limit theorem.
+One reason the normal distribution is so useful is the central limit theorem, which says (in essence) that a random variable defined as the average of a large number of independent and identically distributed random variables is itself approximately normally distributed.

 ### Chapter 7: Hypothesis and Inference